 Extending your mortgage.
-Adjusting the financing of real estate to new needs
+Adjusting the financing of real estate to new needs.

-Extending your mortgage upon maturity
+Extending a mortgage upon maturity

-The ideal time for extending a mortgage
+The ideal time to extend a mortgage

-Renewing mortgages with partial repayment
+Renewing a mortgage with partial repayment

 Extending and simultaneously increasing a mortgage